 SRM and Carnegie Mellon Partnership

-The overarching goal of the partnership between SRM University and Carnegie Mellon University (CMU) is to create leaders with the essential skills and competencies to guide the field of embedded software engineering.
+The overarching goal of the partnership between SRM Institute of Science and Technology (formerly known as SRM University) and Carnegie Mellon University (CMU) is to create leaders with the essential skills and competencies to guide the field of embedded software engineering.
 With a curriculum that is identical to that of the CMU campus program,the MSIT-ESE is a 16-month degree program.
 Study begins in year #1 in Chennai at SRM’s School of Computing and School of Electrical Engineering where courses are taught by highly-qualified SRM faculty with additional training at Carnegie Mellon.
 During this first year, admitted students complete pre-requisite, core, and elective courses as well as project work.

 At the conclusion of the fall and spring semesters at SRM, students then proceed to Carnegie Mellon, Pittsburgh USA where they continue to study in residence for the summer and second fall terms.
 Upon successful completion of the degree requirements, graduates may elect to remain in the US to pursue professional opportunities.